Clustering Three-Way Data with Outliers: Simulation Study

 Due to the method of generation of outliers, it is very likely that some of the permuted matrices are not in any way unusual, given the structure of the data.
 The mean matrices are sparse, and the means of group 2 are zero in each dimension.
 Because the expectation of each permuted variable is the same in group 2, matrices from that group will only be unusual if entries with a large variance --- and large realizations of those variables --- are swapped with entries with low variance.
 For this reason, all algorithms have a large false negative rate.

-MVN-OCLUST has by far the lowest false positive rate, falsely labeling 38 inliers as outliers over the 100 runs.
-Its next nearest competitor (by rate) was NCM with 323, thereby reducing the false positive rate by nearly a factor of ten.
-MVN-OCLUST has the median false negative rate, making it on par with its competitors.
-What we can conclude from this is that MVN-OCLUST is a more conservative algorithm-- it rarely removes points that are not outliers.
+MatOCLUST has by far the lowest false positive rate, falsely labelling 38 inliers as outliers over the 100 runs.
+Its next nearest competitor (by rate) was NCM with 323.
+Thus, matOCLUST reduces the false positive rate by nearly a factor of ten.
+MatOCLUST has the median false negative rate, making it on par with its competitors.
+What we can conclude from this is that matOCLUST is a more conservative algorithm --- it rarely removes points that are not outliers.
 This comes at a mild loss of sensitivity.
 Depending on the application, this may be preferred, preserving as much of the original data as possible.

 Overall, the matrix-variate methods perform better than the vectorized multivariate methods, both in terms of ARI and error rates.
 This suggests that the restricted Kronecker variance structure is important to determine outlyingness in this application.